 - Forget to Sterilize: Always sterilize the driftwood before putting it in your tank

 - Forget the pH Levels: Driftwood will drop the pH levels, so account for that

 Driftwood from freshwater sources is best for freshwater tanks, although it should not be much of an issue for saltwater aquariums as well.

 As long as you clean, cure, and sterilize the driftwood properly from freshwater sources, it should be okay for both freshwater and saltwater aquariums.

 Keep in mind that the driftwood should be of proper size, in the right location, and have a basic shape that provides enough room for the fish to swim around and under in places.

-The more interesting the shape, the more tantalizing for the fish, and the more pleasing it is to the eye.
+The more interesting the shape it has, the more tantalizing for the fish it will be, and the more pleasing it is to the eye.

 Issues with Using Found Driftwood in a Fish Tank?